tetex7/HudMan/README.md

 --?>

 > [!IMPORTANT]
-> This Port Minecraft 1.21.1 is still work in progress but is looking promising
+> This Port to Minecraft 1.21.1 is Deprecated<br>
+> We're going straight to 1.21.4

 # Hud Manager